Welcome to Emerald Coast Olive Oil

 What Makes a Good Olive Oil

 Olive oil is the pure oil obtained from the fruit of olive trees.
-There are many different olive varieties from which oil can be produced, and each brings a unique flavor and quality to the oil.
+There are many different olive varieties from which oil can be produced, and each brings a unique flavor and nature to the oil.
 While some olive oil is made by blending different olive varieties together, mono-varietal or mono-cultivar olive oils are made using just one.
 It is the variety of the olive along with the maturity of the fruit that contribute most to the flavor of the oil.
+Ours are all single variety.

 None of our oils has been synthetically treated.
 They have not been obtained using solvents, re-esterification processes or been mixed with other vegetable oils such as are many on the market today.
 We are very proud to provide our customers with the finest olive oils available.